7 Best Microsoft Copilot Alternatives in 2026 (Compared)

 What's cheaper than Microsoft Copilot?

 Almost everything.
-Notion AI is $10/month, ChatGPT Plus is $20/month, Claude Pro is $20/month, Google Gemini is $20/month, and alfred_ is $24.99/month.
-Lindy AI has a free tier.
-The only tool on this list at the same price point is Superhuman at $30/month, and even that focuses entirely on email rather than trying to do everything.
+ChatGPT Plus is $20/month, Claude Pro is $20/month, Google Gemini is $20/month, and alfred_ is $24.99/month.
+Notion's AI-included Business plan is $20/member/month billed annually.
+The only tool on this list at the same price point as Copilot is Superhuman at $30/month, and even that focuses entirely on email rather than trying to do everything.
 Copilot's $30/user/month makes it the most expensive option for most use cases.

 Can ChatGPT replace Copilot?